-- The result of a physical illness or injury, or a cognitive condition.
-A cognitive disability is a loss or deterioration in intellectual capacity. - Non-work-related or work-related.
-A work-related disability is the result of an occupational illness or injury that occurs on the job and the cause is determined to be compensable under the Virginia Workers' Compensation Act. - A chronic condition, such as diabetes or mental illness, that worsens to the point that you no longer can perform your job duties.
+VLDP provides income protection if you can't work because of a non-work-related or work-related illness, injury or other condition, such as surgery, pregnancy, complications from pregnancy or a catastrophic or major chronic condition.
+A work-related disability is the result of an occupational illness or injury that occurs on the job and the cause is determined to be compensable under the Virginia Workers' Compensation Act.